spikenail/spikenail/README.md

 #### Access based on another model

-In some cases we want to apply rule only if another model satisfies the condition There are two ways to do this:
+In some cases we want to apply rule only if another model satisfies the condition.
+We can use checkRelation property for that.

 ##### checkRelation